cylc/cylc-doc/src/user-guide/writing-workflows/configuration.rst

    Information about the workflow e.g. title and description.
 :cylc:conf:`[scheduler]`
    Non task-specific workflow configuration.
+:cylc:conf:`[task parameters]`
+   Parameters for use when defining graphs and tasks.
+   See :ref:`user guide param`.
 :cylc:conf:`[scheduling]`
    Determines when tasks are ready to run.